Phnom Penh: History

 The Khmer Rouge were driven out of Phnom Penh by the People's Army of Vietnam in 1979, and people began to return to the city.
 Vietnam is historically a state with which Cambodia has had many conflicts, therefore this liberation was and is viewed with mixed emotions by the Cambodians.
 A period of reconstruction began, spurred by the continuing stability of government, attracting new foreign investment and aid by countries including France, Australia, and Japan.
 Loans were made from the Asian Development Bank and the World Bank to reinstate a clean water supply, roads and other infrastructure.
 The 1998 Census put Phnom Penh's population at 862,000; and the 2008 census was 1.3 million.
 By 2019, its population reached over 2.2 million, based on general population census.

+On 9 September 2025, Phnom Penh's new airport Techo International Airport opened its doors to the public, replacing the former airport as the main aviation hub for the capital city.

 Geography

 Phnom Penh is in the south-central region of Cambodia, and is fully surrounded by the Kandal province.
 The municipality is on the banks of the Tonlé Sap, Mekong, and Bassac Rivers.
 These rivers provide freshwater and other natural resources to the city.
 Phnom Penh and the surrounding areas consist of a typical flood plain area for Cambodia.
 Although Phnom Penh is at 11.89 m above the river, monsoon season flooding is a problem, and the river sometimes overflows its banks.
+Boeung Kak, Phnom Penh's largest freshwater lake, was controversially filled in 2010 to make way for property development.